marianobarrios/dregex/README.md

 ## Set operations

-On top of regular matching, Dregex fully supports set operations of regular expressions.
+On top of regular matching, dregex fully supports set operations of regular expressions.
 Set operations work on regular expressions themselves, that is, they don't involve strings.

 It possible to do union, intersection and difference: